Blockchains/mStable-tech-challenges/full-stack/README.md

 The ideal solution would have the following components:

 - Smart Contract(s) - this should allow both parties to have sufficient control of the payments, and facilitate the stream
-- Frontend, API or CLI - this would allow both parties to interact with the app from a web interface
+- Frontend, API or CLI - this would allow both parties to interact with the app
 - Rationale for the chosen mechanism and a brief description of how it works

 ## Suggestions